-The Guide arrived in the lobby of our hotel – Winchester Hotel Apartments – right on time at 3.00pm-3.30pm, and we mounted a comfortable air-conditioned 4×4 Landcruiser.
+The guide arrived in the lobby of our hotel – Winchester Hotel Apartments – right on time between 3.00 pm-3.30 pm, and we mounted a comfortable air-conditioned 4×4 Land Cruiser.
 We then drove around the suburbs of Dubai while the driver picked up another 3 people (5 of us in all, plus the driver).
-For us, even this part of the trip was interesting as we hadn’t had the time to discover ourselves the less touristy areas of the city.
+For us, even this part of the trip was interesting as we hadn’t had time to discover ourselves the less touristy areas of the city.

 We were quite impressed with the quality, style and cleanliness of the suburban estates we passed through.
 Everywhere seemed to be very calm and organized (this may also have been just a natural reaction immediately following 3 weeks travelling around Sri Lanka).

-Before long, we were heading out of the city and into the desert along a modern well-maintained highway.
+Before long, we were heading out of the city and into the desert via a modern well-maintained highway.
 Along the way, we noticed various tented camps by the roadside.
-Apparently, local families often camp out in the desert at weekends, to take a break from the city (and to let the camel stretch it’s legs ;-).
+Apparently, local families often camp out in the desert at weekends to take a break from the city (and to let the camel stretch it’s legs 😎 ).

 Getting into the Mood

 After around 40 minutes we stopped at what looked like a final frontier town before starting the desert safari proper.
-There were a lot of coaches here, and Landcruisers like our own.
-There was also large groups of mainly foreigners milling around the souvenir shops and coke stands.
-This was obviously the usual tourist dropoff and assembly area.
+There were a lot of coaches and Land Cruisers like our own.
+There were also large groups of foreigners milling around the souvenir shops and coke stands.
+This was obviously the usual tourist drop-off and assembly area.

-Here we were divided into little groups of vehicules (almost like the old “caravans”).
-Each group would travel separately over the sand dunes to the main desert safari campsite several kms away.
+We were divided into little convoys of vehicles (almost like the old “caravans”).
+Each group would travel separately over the dunes to the main desert safari campsite several kilometers away.

 Dune Bashing Brilliance

-When we got back in, the driver started slow to test the suspension.
+When we got back in, the driver started slowly to test the suspension.
 One of the 2 young girls in the back yelled out:

 “Go for it!
 Real Animal-Style!”